NERDS Conference

 NERDS Themes and Online Presentation Options

-- Student engagement online through Regular Substantive Interaction (RSI).
-How does it work in your classroom?
+- Student engagement online (RSI): How does it work in your classroom?

 How to Submit Your Abstract

-Anyone who teaches at EFSC is eligible to present.
-Abstracts were to be submitted in a WORD document via email to nerds@easternflorida.edu by the extended deadline of Thursday, March 27, 2025.
+Abstracts are to be submitted in a WORD document via email to nerds@easternflorida.edu by Friday, March 6.
 Applicants will receive suggested revisions and feedback following that, with more symposium details and presenter logistics provided via email.

 All abstract submissions must include the following in your Word document: